theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    If you can come up with an additional scenario, please - for the sake of Satoshi - create a PR!

 1. **Block time will only increase.**

+   No. That's not how time works in Bitcoin.
+A block does not necessarily have to have a higher timestamp than its predecessor.
+   The network has no physical connection to the real world - so how does it know what time it is?
+   The only way for Bitcoin to know is by integrating a concept of time in the consensus rules.

+   Clocks are imprecise and [time is a difficult concept](https://github.com/kdeldycke/awesome-falsehood#dates-and-time).
+There is no single source of truth.
+   It is even stated in the comment of function [`GetTimeOffset()`](https://github.com/bitcoin/bitcoin/blob/ad90dd9f313aa4a2f87675b4392b85c0b06a5a83/src/timedata.cpp#L21-L32):
+   > Never go to sea with two chronometers; take one or three.

+   A beautiful explanation on why this has no negative impact on the proper functioning of the network has been described by [dergigi](https://dergigi.com):
+   > For Bitcoin, the fact that our human timestamps are imprecise doesn’t matter too much.
+It also doesn’t matter that we have no absolute reference frame in the first place.
+They only have to be precise enough to calculate a somewhat reliable average across 2016 blocks.
+To guarantee that, a block’s "meatspace" timestamp is only accepted if it fulfills two criteria:
+   >  1. The timestamp has to be greater than the median timestamp of the previous 11 blocks.
+   >  1. The timestamp has to be less than the network-adjusted time plus two hours.
+(The “network-adjusted time” is simply the median of the timestamps returned by all nodes connected to you.)

+   The whole article ["Bitcoin is Time"](https://dergigi.com/2021/01/14/bitcoin-is-time/) by dergigi is well worth reading.

+   It is these rules that allow a block with a lower timestamp than its predecessor to be considered valid.

+   However, if a block violates these rules either `"time-too-old: block's timestamp is too early"` or `"time-too-new: block timestamp too far in the future"` validation errors in [`ContextualCheckBlockHeader()`](https://github.com/bitcoin/bitcoin/blob/a12962ca894075ae203ab808db4ba5dab23346d1/src/validation.cpp#L3361-L3367) will keep it from being accepted.

+   Bitcoin has three sources of time:
+   - System clock
+   - Median of other nodes clocks (see [`GetMedianTimePast()`](https://github.com/bitcoin/bitcoin/blob/92fee79dab384acea47bf20741a9847a58253330/src/chain.h#L270-L284))
+   - The user (asking the user to fix the system clock if the first two disagree)

 1. **When a miner finds a valid block, it is guaranteed to be included in the blockchain.**

 1. **Okay, but when a miner finds a valid block single-handedly, it is guaranteed to be included in the blockchain.**